 Maastricht, with a population of 125,000, provides a mix of small-town charm and urban sophistication.
 Today the city is best known as the signing location of the Maastricht Treaty, which accelerated the process of European integration.
 Originally situated at a shallow ford on the Maas River, Maastricht was used by the Romans as a crossing point to reach their base in Aachen, Germany.
 In medieval times Charlemagne incorporated the city into the Holy Roman Empire.
 In subsequent ages, a number of European powers fought for control of Maastricht, due to its strategic location and formidable system of fortifications (still standing in many parts of the city).

 Maastricht is located in the southernmost part of The Netherlands, with easy access to many major points of interest in Europe.
 Amsterdam, Rotterdam, and The Hague are three hours to the north.
-The city is only sixty-four miles from Brussels and a mere thirty miles from Cologne.
+The city is only sixty-four miles from Cologne and only 78 miles from Brussels.
 The Maastricht Aachen Airport and the central train station provide easy access to all of Europe.
 In the past, students have used free time on some weekends to take advantage of these opportunities.

 The academic program taught in English consists of six weeks -- four weeks of instruction and a study tour to East Central European countries.
 Students must come prepared to think and discuss what they are learning.
 They will complete and submit assignments in each study tour destination, in addition to their course work while based in Maastricht.